cedricdelpoux/gatsby-source-google-docs/docs/options.md

         {
             resolve: "gatsby-source-google-docs",
             options: {
+                //---
+                // All the following options are OPTIONAL
+                //---
+                //
                 // To fetch only documents to specific folders
                 // folders Ids can be found in Google Drive URLs
                 // https://drive.google.com/drive/folders/FOLDER_ID